-Reporting and resolving tax-related identity theft is-
+Reporting and resolving tax-related identity theft issues.

 - Tax-related identity theft happens when someone steals your personal information to commit tax fraud.
 Your taxes can be affected if your SSN is used to file a fraudulent return or to claim a refund or credit. - The IRS doesn't initiate contact with taxpayers by email, text messages, telephone calls, or social media channels to request personal or financial information.
-This includes requests for personal identification numbers (PINs), passwords, or similar information for credit cards, banks, or other financial accounts.

-- Go to IRS.gov/IdentityTheft, the IRS Identity Theft Central webpage, for information on identity theft and data security protection for taxpayers, tax professionals, and businesses.
+This includes requests for personal identification numbers (PINs), passwords, or similar information for credit cards, banks, or other financial accounts. - Go to IRS.gov/IdentityTheft, the IRS Identity Theft Central webpage, for information on identity theft and data security protection for taxpayers, tax professionals, and businesses.
 If your SSN has been lost or stolen or you suspect you're a victim of tax-related identity theft, you can learn what steps you should take. - Get an Identity Protection PIN (IP PIN).
-IP PINs are six-digit numbers assigned to eligible taxpayers to help prevent the misuse of their SSNs on fraudulent federal income tax returns.
+IP PINs are six-digit numbers assigned to taxpayers to help prevent the misuse of their SSNs on fraudulent federal income tax returns.
 When you have an IP PIN, it prevents someone else from filing a tax return with your SSN.
 To learn more, go to IRS.gov/IPPIN.

-Checking on the status of your refund.
+Ways to check on the status of your refund.

-- Go to IRS.gov/Refunds. - The IRS can't issue refunds before mid-February 2021 for returns that claimed the EIC or the ACTC.
-This applies to the entire refund, not just the portion associated with these credits. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.
+- Go to IRS.gov/Refunds. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.